 - issue a notice to terminate

-Important: if a tenant issues the owner with a notice to terminate because the property does not meet a minimum standard, but the owner then fixes the issue before the date of effect of the notice, the notice is then invalid.
-This means that if the tenant leaves, they would be considered to be “breaking the lease".
+Important: if a tenant issues the owner with a notice to terminate because the property does not meet a minimum standard, and the owner fixes the issue before the date the notice takes effect, the notice becomes invalid.
+This means if the tenant leaves, they will be considered to be breaking the lease.